moreh-dev/moreh-2024docs/Supported_Documents/ap/index.md

 - **Optimizer Stat Sharding**: Both FSDP and DeepSpeed require sharding the optimizer state for efficient memory usage and communication overhead, which entails complex configurations.
 - **Activation Checkpointing**: Activation checkpointing may need to be activated to save memory, balancing additional computation overhead for saving memory and recalculating activations during backpropagation.

-Using the MoAI Platform's AP function allows users to save time and effort on complex parallelization tasks.
+Users can focus on the goal of model training rather than the time-consuming procedure of configuring parallelization settings.
 With a single line of code below, the  platform automatically handles the complexities of parallelization operations to assure optimal performance.
 ```python
 import torch
 ...